corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 - [Why will Rust solve these problems?](/blog/why-rust/)
 - Could you fix them in TypeScript instead?

 This clarity matters when things get hard.
 Start with something real but low-risk such as a CLI tool, a background worker, a performance-critical library.
 Avoid big-bang rewrites.
 Incremental migrations give you feedback loops and let you build confidence before betting the whole system on Rust.
 Think about [long-term Rust project maintenance](/blog/long-term-rust-maintenance/) from the start, not as an afterthought.
+There's also a checklist for [making your first real-world Rust project a success](/blog/successful-rust-business-adoption-checklist/) that's worth going through before you commit.

 ## Integration Strategies